 Canadian copyright on cinematographic works governs the right to:

 - copy a work

 - perform a work in public

 - communicate a work to the public (e.g. broadcasting)

 Works that are in the public domain are not protected by copyright and can be used and copied freely.
-For dramatic cinematographic works (most feature films), copyright lasts for 50 years after the creator's death; for non-dramatic works (e.g. documentaries), copyright lasts for the remainder of the calendar year of publication plus 50 years.
+For dramatic cinematographic works (most feature films), copyright lasts for 70 years after the creator's death; for non-dramatic works (e.g. documentaries), copyright lasts for the remainder of the calendar year of publication plus 70 years (see Copyright basics - Duration of Copyright).
 It can be difficult to determine the identity of the creator of a cinematographic work; the best way to find out who holds copyright and whether or not a title is in the public domain is to contact the production company, distributor or licensing agent.
 You may be able to find this information in the Internet Movie Database.